atellmer/spawn-x/README.md

 const spawn$ = new Spawn();
 ```
 ## API:
-Spawn object after init will be a singletone and he will only have 4 methods:
+Spawn object after init will be a singleton and he will only have 4 methods:

 select() method return selected zone from app state.
 If zone will be equal '*', this method returns full app state.
 ```javascript